NikhilMahashabde/General-Assembly-Homework/README.md

   - `git add .`
   - `git commit -m "YOUR_COMMIT_MESSAGE_GOES_HERE"`(where `YOUR_COMMIT_MESSAGE_GOES_HERE` is your description of the work you are committing)
 - **Push your changes to your forked repository**
-  - `git pull upstream main` - merge changes that have been made to this repository into your own local repository (if a weird screen appears on this step, PLEASE SEE THE **IMPORTANT 2** NOTED BELOW).
+  - `git pull upstream master` - merge changes that have been made to this repository into your own local repository (if a weird screen appears on this step, PLEASE SEE THE **IMPORTANT 2** NOTED BELOW).
-  - `git push origin main`
+  - `git push origin master`
 - **Once you're finished, submit a pull request for me to accept your homework**
   - Navigate to your forked version of this repository on Github (eg [https://github.com/{YOUR_USERNAME_HERE}/SEIC57-homework](https://github.com/{YOUR_USERNAME_HERE}/SEIC57-homework)).
   - Hit the **Pull request** button.